 In the case that you want to use the lenses you already own and want to adapt them, we recommend purchasing extension tubes.
 Promaster's Extension tubes are sold at our stores for Canon EOS/EOS R, Nikon FX/Z, and Sony FE mounts.
 Extension tubes range between $99-110, and include 2-3 lengths of tubes.
 If you are unfamiliar with extension tubes, here is a bit of a crash course video on what they are and how to use them: https://www.youtube.com/watch?v=SwgbYaB2jqI.

 Macro lenses, telephoto lenses and extension tubes will allow you to capture delicate features of the tulip fields.
 Since the fields themselves tend to draw a crowd (which won't be the case this year), you are generally unable to take a photo of the environment without another photographer or visitor stepping into your shot.

-Our Recommendation of Macro and Telephoto Lenses
+Our Recommendation of Macro and Great landscape Lenses

 AF-S DX Micro-NIKKOR 40mm f/2.8G

 AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED

 Z MC 50mm f/2.8